-While NGS based gene panels have been adopted as a reliable assay to obtain all common and novel point mutations for a set of genes, copy number variants must be acquired using a different paradigm.
+While NGS based gene panels and exome tests have become the best practice assay for many types of genetic tests, CNVs must be acquired using a different paradigm.

 Currently, Chromosomal Microarrays (CMAs) or specialized genotypic microarrays are heavily used to assay large CNVs.
-Although very capable, these tests can be more expensive than gene panels and are limited to detecting large gene or multi-gene sized events (10kb+).
+Although very capable, these tests add an additional per-sample fee and are limited to detecting large gene or multi-gene sized events (10kb+).

-Golden Helix has devised a novel CNV calling algorithm that operates on existing clinical NGS gene panel data.
+Golden Helix has devised a novel CNV calling algorithm that operates on existing clinical NGS gene panel, exome and shallow whole genome NGS data.